wp-plugins/adsense-made-easy-best-simple-ad-inserter/readme.txt

 4.

 == Changelog ==
+1.26 <BR>You can now adjust the alignment of the Ads in the Widget<BR>
 1.25 <BR>Added linkunits, link blocks in widget and you can turn off ads on each seperate post and page!<BR>
 1.22 <BR>WP 4.0<BR>
 1.21 <BR>Update settings page<BR>